roboconf/roboconf.github.io/en/user-guide/roboconf-dsl.md

 An instance is defined as follows:

-	instanceof MyComp {
+	instance of MyComp {
 		name: MyInstance1;
 		...
 	}

-It starts with the **facet** keyword, followed by a component name and an opening curly bracket.
+It starts with the **instance of** keyword, followed by a component name and an opening curly bracket.
 Instance properties must be defined from the next line, **one property per line**.

 Here are the supported properties for an instance.